 - You prefer to maintain separate development and production environments, with a separate product stack for each.
 With two directories, you can update your development environment without modifying the production environment until you are ready to do so. - You want to maintain two different versions of a Fusion Middleware product at the same time.
 For example, you may want to install a new version of a product while keeping your existing version intact.
 In this case, you must install each product version in its own Oracle home directory. - You need to install multiple products that are not compatible with each other.
-See Oracle Fusion Middleware 12c (12.2.1.2) Interoperability and Compatibility in Oracle Fusion Middleware Understanding Interoperability and Compatibility for more information.
+See Oracle Fusion Middleware 12c (12.2.1.1) Interoperability and Compatibility in Understanding Interoperability and Compatibility.